Ivan Dochev: Early years

 Born in Shumen the son of an army colonel, Dochev worked in the civil service from 1926 to 1932 when he went to Sofia University to study law and politics.
 It was at university that he first became involved in politics, taking charge of the student organisation.

 Fascism

 In 1933 he was a founder of the Union of Young National Legions and became part of the triumvirate that officially led this movement.
 The group was initially anti-communist and nationalist but it soon came under the influence of Italian fascism and Nazism and added corporatism and anti-Semitism to its platform.
 In 1934 Dochev went to Nazi Germany with Nikola Zhekov and met both Adolf Hitler and Alfred Rosenberg.
-Dochev failed to come fully to terms with Hitler however as he would not support the Nazi demand for the Legions to overthrow King Boris.
+Dochev failed to come fully to terms with Hitler however as he would not support the Nazi demand for the Legions to overthrow Tsar Boris.

 His movement adopted its more familiar name of the Union of Bulgarian National Legions in 1937 and the following year it split with Dochev leading one wing away from the main group under Hristo Lukov.